microsoft/bedrock/cluster/common/velero/README.md

 The module implements restore for disaster recovery using a Terraform resource `velero_restore`.
 For disaster recovery, we assume that the cluster still has a functioning Velero pod and a restore will be performed on the same cluster.

+1. You should disable active scheduled backups to prevent backups during the restore process.
-1. The bash script will attempt to describe the backup using the backup name provided to verify it's existence.
+2. The bash script will attempt to describe the backup using the backup name provided to verify it's existence.
-2. If no error is returned, the bash script will create a Velero Restore object with a name from the provided backup.
+3. If no error is returned, the bash script will create a Velero Restore object with a name from the provided backup.

 For a Disaster Recovery scenario where: